terrychitter/50-shades-of-green/README.md

 Your feedback is invaluable in improving this theme.
 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub [here](https://github.com/terrychitter/50-shades-of-green).

 ## 💚 License
-This theme is available under the [MIT License].
+This theme is available under the [MIT License](https://github.com/terrychitter/50-shades-of-green/blob/76c66fabaed9ea653f5a48fad963d8744fcdbf72/LICENSE.md).
 Feel free to use, modify, and distribute this theme as you see fit.